SixWebdev/SixWebdev/README.md

 Aung Kaung Myint is a developer specializing in both development and design.
-As a freelancer, he designs and develops creative websites, visual art, and digital posters, focusing on clean and engaging visual solutions.
+As a freelancer, he creates and develops creative websites with a focus on clean and unique user experiences.

 Portfolio:
 <a href="https://aungkaungmyint.com" target="_blank">aungkaungmyint.com<a/>